HERE ARE OUR FREQUENTLY

 A: To qualify, the individual must be living on the streets, in a shelter, or in a place not meant for habitation; low income; or referred to us through the Department of Social Services; The Salvation Army and have a disability (by HUD standards to include physical disability, mental health issues, or chemical addiction) that affects their ability to maintain housing.

 Q: What type of housing does the WHC provide and how much does it cost?

 A: CDH provides shared room occupancy (SRO) housing with onsite services.
 Residents pay $100-$125.00 week.

 A: From goods to dollars to your time, CDH is always in need of donations and community support.
 The Annual Fundraiser offers sponsorship opportunities, and at any time, corporations and organizations can sponsor the WHC families and/or houses.

 A: CDH views success as unique to the individual, their situation, and their abilities.
 Residents are considered “successful” as they continue to accomplish the goals they set upon entry into the program and revise through continued case management.

 Q: What is the average length of stay for residents in your program?

 A: There is 12-month time limit for program completion.
 The beauty of supportive housing is that each resident’s length of stay varies depending on the complexity of their disability, their progression toward achieving their goals, and their continued qualification as low-income.

 Q: How many participants are in the CDH programs at any one time?

-A: The CDH has 1 housing unit and serves 6 women at any one time.
+A: The CDH has 1 housing unit and serves 6 individuals at any one time.